gzhaha/myBase-Plugins/plugins/README.md

 ## **Plugins Lists**
 ### 1. SetFontSize
 This plugin Can be used to set the font size of current info item.
-Please note, this plugin will change all the font size of the current info item and **do not have a reverse function**, meaning you **cannot use** `crtl+z` to reverse back.
+Please note, this plugin will change all the font size of the current info item and **do not have a reverse function**, meaning you **cannot use** `Ctrl+z` to reverse back.
 Currently, the font size can be set between 5-40pt.
 You can find this function (**Set Font Size**) by right click in the input area.